Greek Lemon Potatoes (Crispy Roasted Potatoes with Garlic, Lemon & Oregano)

 - Jan 20

-These Greek Lemon Potatoes are oven-roasted until golden and tender, tossed with olive oil, fresh lemon juice, garlic, and herbs for bold Mediterranean flavor.
+These Greek restaurant lemon potatoes are oven-roasted until golden and tender, tossed with olive oil, fresh lemon juice, garlic, and herbs for bold Mediterranean flavor.
 They’re the perfect side for Greek Chicken Wraps, Mediterranean Chicken Bowls, or any grilled protein made with Lemon Herb Marinade, making them a cozy yet vibrant addition to weeknight dinners or family meals.

 Crispy on the outside, tender and fluffy on the inside

-Bright lemon flavor balanced with savory garlic and herbs
+Bright lemon flavor balanced with garlic and herbs

 Easy oven-roasted side dish for weeknights or gatherings